The fmincon interior-point and trust-region-reflective algorithms,

 The first argument must be the same as the third argument returned

-by the objective function brownvv
+by the objective function brownvv.
+The second argument

-to the Hessian multiply function is the matrix Y
+to the Hessian multiply function is the matrix Y (of W

-= H*Y
+= H*Y).

-expects the second argument Y
+Because fmincon expects the second argument Y to

-be used to form the Hessian matrix product, Y
+be used to form the Hessian matrix product, Y is

-always a matrix with n
+always a matrix with n rows where n is

 the number of dimensions in the problem.
-The number of columns in Y
+The number of columns in Y can

 vary.
 Finally, you can use a function handle to an anonymous function

-to capture V, so V can be the third argument to 'hmfleqq'
+to capture V, so V can be the third argument to 'hmfleqq'.

 function W = hmfleq1(Hinfo,Y,V); %HMFLEQ1 Hessian-matrix product function for BROWNVV objective. % W = hmfleq1(Hinfo,Y,V) computes W = (Hinfo-V*V')*Y % where Hinfo is a sparse matrix computed by BROWNVV % and V is a 2 column matrix.
 W = Hinfo*Y - V*(V'*Y);